Winner of the annual ‘Paperweight Award’ to be announced January 20th

 Contractors were forced to wait eight months for a building permit to construct a wharf in Lunenburg County thanks to confusion between the regional DNR office in Lunenburg and the head office in Halifax.
 The wait-time far exceeded the 45-day turnaround advertised on the department’s website and forced the company to lay off its employees.

-Construction companies and employment agencies must obtain Revenu Quebec certification to show clients they have paid their taxes.
-The client then has to take that same certification back to Revenu Quebec – the very same agency that issued the certification in the first place – and have them verify that the certification is legitimate.
+Construction companies and employment agencies must obtain Revenue Quebec certification to show clients they have paid their taxes.
+The client then has to take that same certification back to Revenue Quebec – the very same agency that issued the certification in the first place – and have them verify that the certification is legitimate.

-Saskatchewan Ministry of Labour Relations and Workplace Safety
+Saskatchewan Ministry of Labor Relations and Workplace Safety

 Canada Border Services Agency (CBSA)